What is the KT Innovation Incubator?

-To begin the brainstorming process on innovative Knowledge Translation project ideas, a webinar was presented by CAPHC Presents! in August 2017 and a “BRAINstorm” workshop was conducted at our Brain-Child-Partners Conference on November 6th 2017 in Toronto, ON.
-We are now ready to launch a CHILD-BRIGHT grant competition to fund an innovative knowledge translation project in childhood disability.
-If you missed any of these past events, don’t worry… You can still submit your project.
+To begin the brainstorming process on innovative Knowledge Translation project ideas, a webinar was presented by Children’s Healthcare Canada (formerly know as CAPHC) in August 2017 and a “BRAINstorm” workshop was conducted at our Brain-Child-Partners Conference on November 6th 2017 in Toronto, ON.
+In 2018, we awarded our first KT Innovation Incubator grant to the Child-Sized KT project, based at UBC.
+We are now ready to launch the second year of this CHILD-BRIGHT grant competition to fund an innovative project that will help us answer our greatest challenges in knowledge translation and patient-oriented research.
 See below for more details.

 What is the grant competition?

-- The KT committee researchers will actively support the recipients of this grant in evaluating (or demonstrating) impact, therefore generating research knowledge about the knowledge translation activities.
+The KT committee researchers, who will actively support the recipients of this grant in evaluating (or demonstrating) impact, therefore generating research knowledge about the knowledge translation activities.

-- Additionally, we will conduct a case study about innovative knowledge translation based on the KT Innovation Incubator’s winning project.
+Additionally, we will conduct a case study about innovative knowledge translation based on the KT Innovation Incubator’s winning projects.